arunkpv/vsd-hdp/docs/Day_14.md

 ### 14.2.3 Effect of Subtrate/ Body Bias on Threshold Voltage

-  - The Source-to-Substrate pn junction must always be reverse biased for the MOS transistor to work, so $V_{SB}$ must always be greater than or equal to zero for an NMOS transistor.
+  - The Source-to-Substrate amd Drain-to-Substrate pn junctions must always be reverse biased for the "normal operation" of the MOS transistor, so $V_{SB}, V_{DB}$ must always be greater than or equal to zero for an NMOS transistor.
   - If $V_{SB} = 0$, then surface inversion is achieved at a Gate-to-Source voltage equal to **VT0**
   - However, when $V_{SB} > 0$, the electrons from the channel can move laterally and flow out of the source terminal resulting in a reduced carrier concentration in the channel.
   - Thus, with when $V_{SB} > 0$, a higher Gate-to-Source voltage is required to achieve surface inversion.